Contesting a Will in South Australia

 The applicant will have to prove:

-- the needs of other dependants and your needs; and
+- The needs of other dependants and your needs.

 Inheritance (Family Provision) Act

-If a person leaves assets as part of their estate, it can be contested by certain people under the Inheritance (Family Provision) Act.
+If a person leaves assets as part of their estate, it can be contested by certain people under Part 6 of the Succession Act 2023 (SA).
+This is known as a Family Provision Claim.

-- the financial need of the person making the claim.
+- The financial need of the person making the claim; and

 Contact Us